Life Admin Hub › Tax › Occupation Tax Tips › Tax Deductions for Cleaners: Top 12 Tax Deductions to claim

 Note: you can’t otherwise claim driving to and from the same place of employment each day.

-The Cleaner Deduction To Be Most Aware Of!
+The Cleaner Deduction to Be Most Aware

 Usually, you cannot claim your car expense commuting to and from work.
 Cleaners might be an outlier for this.
 There is an exception to the rule if you have to transport heavy equipment to and from your work because you are unable to leave them there such as; buckets, mops and other bulky cleaning items.
 Also, you can claim travel expenses between locations to pick up supplies or do jobs.